South Bay Fire District 8

 Assistant Chief Brandon LeMay

-Chief LeMay joined the South Bay Fire Department in October of 2010, as the Training and Safety Officer.
-He has been in the fire service since 1996 when he graduated from the Louis F. Garland Fire Training Academy in San Angelo, TX.
-As a U.S. Air force firefighter he has been stationed in Texas, Kansas, Korea, Missouri, Massachusetts, Kuwait, and Afghanistan.
+Chief LeMay has been in the fire service since 1996 when he graduated from the Louis F. Garland Fire Training Academy in San Angelo, TX.
+Brandon was a U.S. Air force firefighter stationed in Texas, Kansas, Korea, Missouri, Massachusetts, and Kuwait.
+He also worked as a fire protection service contractor for the Department of Defense in Afghanistan.

-Brandon, his wife Belle and their son’s Dylan and Ayden live in Lacey, WA.
-Brandon and his family enjoy traveling, meeting new people, camping, and most other outdoor activities.
-Email Chief LeMay at lemay@southbayfire.com.
+Brandon, his wife Belle and their son’s Dylan and Ayden live in District, here in Olympia.
+Brandon and his family enjoy traveling, sports, meeting new people, camping, and most other outdoor activities.

 “The South Bay Fire Department is a group of exceptionally talented and dedicated members that I am very proud to be a part of!
-If anyone else thinks they have what it takes to be an emergency responder – I recommend applying to join our team!.”
+If anyone else thinks they have what it takes to be an emergency responder – I recommend applying to join our team!”

-Chief LeMay joined the South Bay Fire Department in October of 2010, as the Training and Safety Officer.
-He has been in the fire service since 1996 when he graduated from the Louis F. Garland Fire Training Academy in San Angelo, TX.
-As a U.S. Air force firefighter he has been stationed in Texas, Kansas, Korea, Missouri, Massachusetts, Kuwait, and Afghanistan.
+Chief LeMay has been in the fire service since 1996 when he graduated from the Louis F. Garland Fire Training Academy in San Angelo, TX.
+Brandon was a U.S. Air force firefighter stationed in Texas, Kansas, Korea, Missouri, Massachusetts, and Kuwait.
+He also worked as a fire protection service contractor for the Department of Defense in Afghanistan.

-Brandon, his wife Belle and their son’s Dylan and Ayden live in Lacey, WA.
-Brandon and his family enjoy traveling, meeting new people, camping, and most other outdoor activities.
-Email Chief LeMay at lemay@southbayfire.com.
+Brandon, his wife Belle and their son’s Dylan and Ayden live in District, here in Olympia.
+Brandon and his family enjoy traveling, sports, meeting new people, camping, and most other outdoor activities.

 “The South Bay Fire Department is a group of exceptionally talented and dedicated members that I am very proud to be a part of!
-If anyone else thinks they have what it takes to be an emergency responder – I recommend applying to join our team!.”
+If anyone else thinks they have what it takes to be an emergency responder – I recommend applying to join our team!”

 District Secretary Heidi Stumpf

 Heidi joined the Department in 2006.
 She came with experience from having been a school secretary with the Yelm School District for 20 years.
-Since joining the Fire Service, Heidi has been active as a Board member with the Thurston County Fire Services Support Association and a committee member for the Washington Fire Administrative Support group under the Washington Chiefs’ Association.

 Ms. Stumpf plays a dual role in the Department as the District Secretary, managing administrative functions in the office, and serves as confidential Secretary to the Board (as defined by RCW 52.14.080), providing clerical, administrative and financial support to the Board of Fire Commissioners.

 Heidi joined the Department in 2006.
 She came with experience from having been a school secretary with the Yelm School District for 20 years.
-Since joining the Fire Service, Heidi has been active as a Board member with the Thurston County Fire Services Support Association and a committee member for the Washington Fire Administrative Support group under the Washington Chiefs’ Association.

 Ms. Stumpf plays a dual role in the Department as the District Secretary, managing administrative functions in the office, and serves as confidential Secretary to the Board (as defined by RCW 52.14.080), providing clerical, administrative and financial support to the Board of Fire Commissioners.